Shani-Kumar-Gupta/Airtribe-Backend-Engineering-Projects/task-manager-be-api/README.md

 ## Initial Project Setup:

-Used below npm command to initialize the project-
+Used the below-mentioned npm command to initialize the project- `npm init`
-`npm init`

 ## Dependencies:

-As a part of backend application and API development, I have used below mentioned packages or modules as a dependencies-
+As a part of backend application and API development, I have used the below-mentioned packages or modules as dependencies-
 1. express
 2. body-parser
 3. dotenv